andre-cat/git-repo/git-rm.md

 # git rm

-_Remove file from staging area :pencil:._
+_Remove file from staging area :package:._

 ## `git rm --cached file-name`

-Remove the given file \(and keep it in the working directory :open_file_folder:\).
+Remove a given file \(and keep it in the working directory :hammer_and_wrench:\).

 ## `git rm --force file-name` [^f]

-Remove the given file from machine :wastebasket:.
+Remove a given file from machine :wastebasket:.

 [^f]: --force = -f